LATEST TRAVEL NEWS AND UPDATES

 Portable self-powered using a gel or dry battery assistive devices such as personal ventilators, respirators, Continuous Positive Airway Pressure (CPAP) and Positive Airway Pressure (PAP) equipment may be carried and used onboard subject to approval without a medical form at no charge as cabin baggage.
 These assistive devices are limited to one (1) unit per Passenger.
 Some seating restrictions may be necessary to comply with certain safety rules.
 The medical units must display a manufacturer's label indicating the device meets FAA requirements.

-An advance request for authority to Airlink Reservations Support desk +27 11 4517300 press 1 or email [email protected] no later than three (3) Business days before flight departure for Passengers using a ventilator, respirator, CPAP or BiPAP machines onboard. .
+An advance request for authority to Airlink Reservations Support desk +27 11 4517300 press 1 or email [email protected] no later than 72 hours prior to departure for Passengers using a ventilator, respirator, CPAP or BiPAP machines onboard. .

 Please note that aircraft in-seat electrical power is not available for ventilators, respirators, CPAP or BiPAP machines, therefore Passengers must have an ample supply of fully charged batteries for the flight to cover any unforeseen delays.

-To travel in complete safety, mentally disabled passengers must be able to understand and implement security measures.
-However, it is important to take into account all aspects of air travel:
+To travel in complete safety, passengers with intellectual or developmental disability (DPNA) are required to understand and implement security measures and it is important to consider all aspects of air travel:

-b) Safety, police and customs checks can take time, be stressful and, at times, intrusive.
+b) Customs and Immigration and Safety and Security checks can take time, be stressful and at times intrusive.

 c) International airports may pose linguistic and orientation difficulties.